10 Years of Movement

 Arab Films on

-As with the film series “Beyond Spring,” which ran at the Werkstatt der Kulturen in Berlin from 2015 to 2019, the films included in this tenth-anniversary series and the discussions and debates that will follow them with filmmakers, academics and activists from the region, strive to take into account the complex intertwining of socio-economic conditions, historical contexts and gender-specific experiences.
+As with the film series “Beyond Spring,” which ran at the Werkstatt der Kulturen in Berlin from 2015 to 2019, the films included in this tenth-anniversary series and the discussions and debates that will follow them with filmmakers, academics, and activists from the region, striving to take into account the complex intertwining of socio-economic conditions, historical contexts, and gender-specific experiences.